zac7777/Entropy/Entropy/Structure/Welcome.md

 ## [[Non-Combat]]

 Don't listen to that last guy, the most expressive part of life is talking, problem solving, and searching.
 We become animals when we fight, we lose our identity not create it.
+The calm of storytelling is where we see interactions and learn what you've created.

 ## [[Maths Rules]]

+Sadly, once our world was re-designed in game form, compromises where made to maintain the many complexities of life.
+These are some global rules that describe what certain keywords mean, and how mathematical interactions take place, but they're subject to change by your taste.

 #structure